analyticsinmotion/add-gpt-chatbot-to-microsoft-word/README.md

 ### 2.3 OpenAI Status

-Should you receive error messages for a period of 5 minutes or more, please check the Labs Uptime status at the following link: <a href="https://status.openai.com/">https://status.openai.com/</a>
+Should you receive error messages for a period of 5 minutes or more, please check the Chat Uptime status at the following link: <a href="https://status.openai.com/">https://status.openai.com/</a>

 <br />